Etelis/israid-needs-assessment-master/README.md

 ## 9. Conclusion

-As an IT professional responsible for the IsraAid Needs Assessment application, your primary tasks involve ensuring smooth operations and maintaining secure access to AWS resources.
+As an IT professional responsible for the IsraAid RNA application, your primary tasks involve ensuring smooth operations and maintaining secure access to AWS resources.
 Here's what you need to do:

 1. **Create a Dedicated User in AWS**: To maintain the security of the application and adhere to best practices, create a dedicated user in AWS with the appropriate permissions.
 This user should have the necessary access to manage and deploy the application's resources while minimizing any potential security risks.